openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/interanterodorsalNucleusOfTheThalamus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Interanterodorsal nucleus of the thalamus' is a regional part of brain.
-It is part of the anterior nuclear group.
+   :definition: Is a regional part of brain.
+Is part of the anterior nuclear group. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0035972) ('is_a' and 'relationship')]
    :description: A group of nerve cells that bridges the midline of the thalamus between the anterodorsal nucleus of the thalamus of the left and right sides.
-According to Crosby (1962), it is more developed and consistently present in rodents than in primates (adapted from Brain Info).
+According to Crosby (1962), it is more developed and consistently present in rodents than in primates (adapted from Brain Info). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0035972)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0105539
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0035972#interanterodorsal-nucleus-of-the-thalamus
    :name: interanterodorsal nucleus of the thalamus